 - Medical Insurance (Part B) helps pay for doctors’ services and many other medical services and supplies that are not covered by hospital insurance.

 - Medicare Advantage plans (Part C) are available in many areas.
 People with Parts A and B can choose to receive all of their health care services through a provider organization under Part C.

 - Prescription Drug plans (Part D) helps cover costs of medications.

 Medicare beneficiaries may be able to get help from their state to pay their Medicare premiums.
 In some cases, Medicare Savings Programs may also pay Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) deductibles, coinsurance, and copayments if you meet certain conditions.
 Individuals can call their State Medical Assistance (Medicaid) office to get more information and apply for a Medicare Savings Program.
-To get the number for their State Medicaid office, they should visit Medicare.gov/contacts online.
-First, choose your state under “Choose your location for contact information,” and then, under “Choose an organization OR topic of interest,” select “State Medicaid Assistance Office” at the bottom of the list of options, or call 1-800-MEDICARE (1-800-633-4227).
-TTY users can call 1-877-486-2048.
+To get the number for their State Medicaid office, they should visit Medicare.gov/talk-to-someone.
+First, choose your state under “Choose your location for contact information,” and then, under “Choose an organization OR topic of interest,” select “State Medicaid Assistance Office” at the bottom of the list of options, or call 1-800-MEDICARE (1-800-633-4227) (TTY 1-877-486-2048).

 Medicare beneficiaries can qualify for Extra Help, a provision to subsidize costs for Part D prescription drug plans for qualifying low-income applicants.
 To qualify for the Extra Help, a person must be receiving Medicare, have limited resources and income, and reside in one of the 50 States or the District of Columbia.
 Some individuals automatically qualify (or are “deemed”) for Extra Help with Medicare Prescription Drug plan costs because they also have Medicaid or receive Supplemental Security Income (SSI) benefits.